-Te Whangai Environmental services has bases serving Auckland, Waikato and Coromandel regions and specialises in supplying Eco-sourced native plants and associated landscaping services.
+Te Whangai Environmental services has bases serving Auckland, Waikato, and Coromandel regions and specializes in supplying Eco-sourced native plants and associated landscaping services.

-We are one of the only organisations that can supply a project wide service including:
+We are one of the few organisations that can supply a project-wide service, including:

 - Project Management